teslo777/vscode-docs/blogs-external/2017/Eclipse-Newsletter/blog.md

 This example illustrates how the protocol communicates with the language server at the level of editor features like "Go to Definition", "Find all References".
 The data types used by the protocol are editor or IDE 'data types' like the currently open text document and the position of the cursor.
 The data types are not at the level of a programming language domain model which would usually provide abstract syntax trees and compiler symbols (for example, resolved types, namespaces, ...).
 This simplifies the protocol significantly.

 Now let's look at the 'textDocument/definition' request in more detail.
-Below are the payloads that go between the client tool and the language server for the "Go to Definition" request in C++ document.
+Below are the payloads that go between the client tool and the language server for the "Go to Definition" request in a C++ document.

 This is the request: